Reviewing your timeline

 Take your time

-There's no penalty for being thorough.
-The timeline state is saved as you go, so you can close the tab, come back tomorrow, and pick up exactly where you left off.
+Your decisions are saved as you go.
+You can close the tab, come back tomorrow, and pick up exactly where you left off.
 Nothing happens until you choose to export.